From Chilterns Escarpment to Remote Interior

 Watlington Park was created in the thirteenth century.
 John Tilson bought the land in 1758 from the Stonor family and built the Palladian house.
 Lower Deans Wood is predominantly beech woodland.
 It is noted for magnificent bluebells in the spring.

-Just as the lane enters the woodland turn left along the Oxfordshire Way.
-(As an alternative you could continue down Hollandridge Lane, with fine views to either side, then turn left to rejoin our path at Points 7 or 8.)
+Just as the lane enters the woodland turn left along the Oxfordshire Way taking the left hand fork along the PS3 path.
+(As an alternative you could continue down Hollandridge Lane, with fine views to either side, then turn left to re-join our path at Points 7 or 8.)
 Follow the path down the slope and then bear right to keep along the valley bottom, ignoring any crossing or joining paths.
 You are now in the Forestry Commission’s Fire Wood.
-You come to a crossing of paths where the Oxfordshire Way (path PS4) turns right up the slope.
+After about 1.5 km you come to a crossing of paths where the Oxfordshire Way (path PS4) turns right up the slope.

 Alternative, shorter 6.3 mile walk